 NTM are a family of common bacteria found in water and soil.
 We all come into contact with NTM bacteria in our daily lives.
 There are lots of different species of NTM.
 Some are more likely to cause problems than others.

 Can I avoid NTM in soil and water?

 No. There’s no clear evidence that things like stopping gardening, not showering, or giving up swimming reduces the risk of getting an NTM infection.
 Or, of getting infected again if you’ve already been treated.

 Symptoms are similar to those of other, more common, lung infections.
 They may develop slowly.
 Symptoms include:

 - cough, and coughing up phlegm or blood

 - feeling very tired

 - increasing shortness of breath

-Many of these symptoms are the same as the symptoms of lung conditions too.
-For example, people living with bronchiectasis or COPD may experience cough, produce sputum and feel tired.
+Many of these symptoms are the same as the symptoms of lung conditions or infections too.
+For example, people living with bronchiectasis or COPD may experience a cough, produce phlegm, and feel tired.
 If the symptoms of your existing lung condition get worse, often this is a flare-up of the condition itself.
-But it can also indicate an NTM infection.
+If you are experiencing prolonged or repeated flare ups of your condition you should speak to your GP, and ask if this could be an NTM infection.